Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

         return Err(UnbalancedBrackets(']', code.len()));
     }

-    // when we push to the stack, we need to remember
+    // when we push to the stack, we need to remeber
-    // to pop them in the opposite order. dynasm! { code
+    // to pop them in the opossite order. dynasm! { code
         ; .arch x64
+        ; xor rax, rax
+        ; ->exit:
         ; pop r13
         ; pop r12
+        ; pop rbp
         ; ret
     }